revature-react-5-4-20-classroom/project-1-steenn30/README.md

 - A Manager can logout
 - A Manager can approve/deny pending reimbursement requests
 - A Manager can view all pending requests from all employees
-- A Manager can view images of the receipts from reimbursement requests
+- A Manager can view images of the receipts from reimbursement requests (optional)
 - A Manager can view all resolved requests from all employees and see which manager resolved it
 - A Manager can view all Employees
 - A Manager can view reimbursement requests from a single Employee

 ## Technologies:
-- Java 1.8
-- Maven
-- JDBC
+- TypeScript
 - SQL
-- Servlet
+- React
-- HTML/JS/CSS
+- Express (from pj0)
+- EC2 (pj0 deployed on EC2)
+- S3 (deploy frontend in S3 bucket -- no pipeline required)
-- JUnit
+- Redux is optional